MARIA ISABEL BONILLA

 She currently holds a Bachelor’s degree in Fine Arts and a Minor in Design from Los Andes University, as well as a Certificate in Illustration for Children’s Literature from Jorge Tadeo Lozano University.
-Finally, she also holds and a Magna Cum Laude Bachelor’s in Equestrian Studies from Rocky Mountain College.
+Finally, she also holds and a Magna Cum Laude Bachelor’s degree in Equestrian Studies from Rocky Mountain College.
 In 2017, she founded Blue Jaguar Art, her personal studio.
-She lives in Billings, Montana is now actively participating in local Art Shows and Exhibitions, which included her debut at the prestigious Yellowstone Art Museum Art Auction in March of 2018.
+She lives in Billings, Montana is now actively participating in local Art Shows and Exhibitions.
 She is currently working as a freelancing artist, graphic designer, illustrator and equestrienne.

 My work is mainly influenced by an intense sense of nostalgia for my homeland, as well as a constant search of identity.
 What does it mean to be a Colombian?
 What defines being a Caleña?
 This search has led me to I seek inspiration in diverse elements, both from Colombia and abroad.
 Such sources of inspiration include prehispanic art, Salsa music, native flora and fauna, and childhood memories.